 - Add frozen palm shortening to food processor and pulse until it is broken up into pea-sized pieces.*

-- Add cassava flour, sea salt, coconut sugar, apple cider vinegar and ice cold water to the food processor and pulse until it is just combined into a dough.
-(You may need a few TBSP less or more water depending on the climate you’re in so use your discretion.)
+- Add flour mixture, apple cider vinegar and ice cold water to the food processor with the broken up shortening and pulse until it is just combined into a dough.
+(You may need a few TBSP less or more water depending on the climate you’re in, so use your discretion.)

 - Using your hands, gently shape into a round ball and place between two pieces of parchment paper and use your hands to flatten it out into a disc.